JohnStokes228/mma_dashboard/README.md

 # mma_dashboard
+This project is to build some kind of visualisation dashboard for some so far undefined MMA data that I'll need to source from somewhere at some point...

 my intention going in:

 - scrape some MMA data, because all the buffest guys and the hottest chicks dig MMA data
-- attempt to build an anlysis dashboard for the resultant data (plotly? streamlit?) as i have no experience doing this and it seems like an employable skill to have
+- attempt to build an analysis dashboard for the resultant data (plotly? streamlit?) as i have no experience doing this and it seems like an employable skill to have
 - maybe look into some kind of database solution for the data?
-- maybe try to answer some meaningful questions this time?
 - maybe try to derive some sense of accomplishment from whatever mess is produced?
 - to take the rest of the code to the next level, I'd like to implement pep484 in the docstrings, pytest for the unit tests and sphinx for documentation